howerj/bit-serial/readme.md

 * Add assertions, model/specify behaviour
   - Assert output lines are correct for the appropriate states and instructions.
-* The 'iFLAGS' instruction could be improved; the operand and accumulator could be used to set the new value of the flag register whilst the accumulator is set to the flag register before modification.
 * A super minimal forth has been added (not mine) that targets the boot-sector for a DOS box.
 See [r8086.zip][].
 This could be used as a template for a minimal Forth for this CPU, it would need to be larger as the instruction set